Potatopy/loop-revised/README.md

 - `.env is in unreadable text format`: This is caused by the `.env` file being corrupted.
 Delete the `.env` file and run `setup.py` again.

+- `nextcord is incompatible with discord.py`: This is caused by having both `discord.py` and `nextcord` installed.
+Uninstall `discord.py` by running `pip uninstall discord.py` and run `setup.py` again.
+And remove the original wavelink and install the one in the requirements.txt file.

 If you still need help join the discord server and i'll try to help you out!

 ## Links